Understand Next.js's incremental static regeneration against the SSR & SSG

-Cons: Performance will be low and need to deal with caching issues.
-SSR by default is often slower than SPA and SSG.
+Cons: Performance will be low and require dealing with caching issues.
+SSR, by default, is often slower than SPA and SSG.
 Also, more API calls are required because the page HTML is generated in each request.

 Static Site Generation (SSG)

 Pros: Fast performance and the security attack on a static website can be minimized.
 Fewer API calls.